B.E.S.T. Project Fund

 Applicants may request up to a maximum of $7,000 in support.
 These funds may be used to fund:

-- Conferences will be accepted for review by the committee, but there must be strong reasoning as to why it would be an exceptional experience for the B.E.S.T.
-Project Fund to accommodate; for example, presenting a paper or a poster at a conference.
+• Participation in a conference will be considered by the committee, but there must be strong reasoning as to why it would be an exceptional experience for the B.E.S.T.
+Project Fund to support; for example, presenting a paper or a poster at a conference.

 Eligibility